5 stars

 For Category B, the annual salary must be at the prevailing wage bracket for most occupations.
 Some occupations will specify the highest between $80,000 or the prevailing wage.

-To check the prevailing wage per occupation depending on the location, you can check this information on Canada’s official Job Bank website.
 You must also note that the foreign worker must be offered competitive wages compared to Canadian citizens and permanent residents currently working in the same occupation at the same location, holding similar skills and years of experience.

-For example: if you have 10 program developers working in the same location and their annual salaries range from $100,000 to $150,000, then the foreign worker must be offered a wage that fits within those ranges, even if it is way above the prevailing wage.
+For example: if you have 10 developers working in the same location and their annual salaries range from $100,000 to $150,000, then the foreign worker must be offered a wage that fits within those ranges, even if it is above the prevailing wage.

 Learn about Canada’s High-Wage LMIA Program